Carolusian/org-tasks-csv/README.md

 # Export Task Entries from org-mode to CSV

-`org-tasks-csv` is a package for you to export your org-mode TODO tasks into csv.
+`org-tasks-csv` is a package for you to export your org-mode todo/done tasks into csv.
 It is inspired by the package [`org-clock-csv`](https://github.com/atheriel/org-clock-csv) from Aaron Jacobs.

 ## Installation